appium/java-client/README.md

 This is the Java language bindings for writing Appium Tests that conform to [WebDriver Protocol](https://w3c.github.io/webdriver/)

+## v8 to v9 Migration

+Since v9 the client only supports Java 11 and above.
+Follow the [v8 to v9 Migration Guide](./docs/v8-to-v9-migration-guide.md) in order to streamline the migration process.

-## v8 Migration
+## v7 to v8 Migration

 Since version 8 Appium Java Client had several major changes, which might require to update your client code.
-Make sure to follow the [v7 to v8 Migration Guide](https://github.com/appium/java-client/blob/master/docs/v7-to-v8-migration-guide.md) in order to streamline the migration process.
+Make sure to follow the [v7 to v8 Migration Guide](./docs/v7-to-v8-migration-guide.md) in order to streamline the migration process.

 ## Add Appium java client to your test framework